 On the other hand, if you are the type who wants to own the next best car, then you might be better off leasing for just a while, while you wait for the next model.

 Can you maintain a car?
 Would you remember to change the oil, brake pads, and all that other stuff when it is due?
 Can you get spare parts like spark plugs and other parts when required?
 Can you maintain the car for the entire repayment period and after without it getting scratches, dents, and rust?
 Will changing a wiper blade be a big deal for you?

 What about the insurance premium and all that?
 Are you good at handling all that, or would you rather someone do the whole thing for you while you focus on getting yourself from point A to B?

 If you think that maintaining a car is an ordeal and is just not worth it, then leasing might be your best bet.
-But if it’s in your wheelhouse, you might be the right candidate to buy.
+But if it’s in your wheelhouse, you might be the right candidate to buy it.

-4. LEASE or buy a car quiz question four: How long do you actually drive a year?
+4. How long do you actually drive in a year?

-Post-Covid 19, a lot of people have opted to work from home.
+Since COVID-19, a lot of people have opted to work from home.
 Statistics show that by the end of 2022, 25% of all professional jobs in North America will be done from home, and the number of jobs that can be done from home will continue to grow through 2023.

 Therefore, a lot of people no longer commute to work.
-Are you of one of those?
+Are you one of those?
 If so, you may not be 100% sure it is necessary to own your car.

 If you are the type who would only drive a couple of miles a month, say less than 1000 miles a month, then there is no need to shell out money to finance a car.
 But if you think that you will be driving more, then buying might be right for you.